 The MCCB is used to control electric energy in distribution having short circuit and overload protection.
 This Circuit Breaker is an electromechanical device.
 It guards a circuit from short circuit and over current.
 They offer short circuit and over current protection.
 The ranges vary from 63 Amps-3000 Amps.

 3.ELCB -Earth Leakage Circuit Breaker

 The ELCB is used to defend the circuit from the electrical leakage.
 When one gets an electric shock, this circuit breaker cuts the power off.
 It provides personal safety and avoids the gear from the circuit against short circuit and over-load.

 4.RCCB (Residual Current Circuit Breaker)

-This is an essential current sensing equipment.
-It is used to guard a low voltage circuit from the fault.
+This is essential current sensing equipment.
+It is used to guard a low voltage circuit against the fault.
 It comprises of a switch device which is used to turn off the circuit whenever a fault occurs.
-RCCB is aimed at guarding a body from the electrical shocks.
+RCCB is aimed at guarding a body against the electrical shocks.
 This type of circuit breaker is used where there is a sudden shock or fault happening.

 Residual Current Sensitivity

 RCCB is designed for protection from earth fault and its consequence to human life such as electrical shocks.As per studies, a person can sustain electrical shocks only to the magnitude of 30 mA.

 Thus, RCCBs in low voltage protection are also designed such a way that they will trip off the circuit.
 And even for a small change in the residual current value of up to 30 mA.
 The response time is usually within 40 mSec, ensuring that the person is always protected.